 Glendale is looking at a $500 million expansion of the Grayson Power Plant that will increase emissions by 415,000 metric tons of carbon dioxide annually, increase ozone and particulate pollution, and generate electricity to sell to other cities.

 This is like adding 90,000 more gas-burning cars to Glendale roads!
 We have to stop the Grayson Expansion.

 GWP has only gotten advice from fossil fuel experts who stand to gain financially if the gas project goes forward.
 They have not looked reasonably at alternatives to fossil fuel power.

 An investigation by the Los Angeles Times last year found that California’s electricity system is overbuilt — led by natural-gas plants — amid an abundance of available clean energy.
 The state has had to close some plants and resort to paying other states to take the unusable, surplus power California is generating.” – Jeff Landa

 At a recent council meeting, over 400 concerned citizens showed up to protest the proposed plant and to let their voices be heard by Glendale City Council.

 In short, the city voted April 10th to pause the EIR process and send a Request for Information (RFI) to the market to ask businesses to give their ideas of implementable alternative energy plans for Glendale that would be reliable and renewable.
 Here’s a longer summary of what happened at that meeting.

-We also need people to write to the city council to Stop Grayson!
+We need people to write to city council!

-Besides attending the council meeting on the 23rd, the most important thing is to write personal letters that come from the heart.
+Glendale City Council is listening.
+Writing personal letters that come from the heart go a long way!
 Be creative and show that you’re not just cutting and pasting from a form letter.
 Decision makers see these and it makes a difference.
 Go here to send an email.

 Join our Facebook Group to discuss and help get the word out